Alan Longhurst

-Alan Reece Longhurst (born 5 March 1925) is a British-born Canadian oceanographer who invented the Longhurst-Hardy Plankton Recorder, and is widely known for his contributions to the primary scientific literature, together with his numerous monographs, most notably the "Ecological Geography of the Sea".
+Alan Reece Longhurst (5 March 1925 – 7 December 2023) was a British-born Canadian oceanographer who invented the Longhurst-Hardy Plankton Recorder, and is widely known for his contributions to the primary scientific literature, together with his numerous monographs, most notably the "Ecological Geography of the Sea".
 He led an effort that produced the first estimate of global primary production in the oceans using satellite imagery, and also quantified vertical carbon flux through the planktonic ecosystem via the biological pump.
-More recently, he has offered a number of critical reviews of several aspects of fishery management science and climate change science.
+In later life he offered several critical reviews of several aspects of fishery management science and climate change science.

 Early life and education

 Alan Longhurst was born in Plymouth, England, the son of a naval dental surgeon.
 He spent four years in the British army, graduating from the Royal Military Academy Sandhurst at the end of the war (1945).
 He then went to take part in the Allied occupation of Austria, ending up in Somalia and Abyssinia with the East African forces.

 After the war, he returned to London for a degree in entomology and then a doctoral degree in zoology (1952) at the Bedford College of the University of London (England) on the ecology and taxonomy of Notostraca, a small group of living‐fossil, fresh‐water crustaceans.